blockchain-certificates-web/blockchain-certificates-web.github.io/guide/merkleProofSignatureExtension_schema.md

 An extension that allows an issuer to issue an Open Badge on the blockchain and provide proof of inclusion in a blockchain transaction.
 This uses the Chainpoint v2.0 specification: [https://chainpoint.org/](https://chainpoint.org/)

+This signature scheme is used along with the OBI verification extension type `MerkleProofVerification2017`.

 The schema defines the following properties:

 ### `type` (JsonLdType, required)